VaibhavNITK/Iris_SystemSig_Vaibhav/README.md

 :) Pack the rails application in a docker container image.

-Step1)  First created a Dockerfile in the src directory of Rails application
+:)  Create a Dockerfile in the root directory of your Rails application.

-Step2)  Used a Ruby image as the base image
+:)  Use a Ruby 3.0.5 image as the base image.
+:)  Install the necessary dependencies such as Node.js, Yarn, and MySQL client.

-Step3)  Copy the application code into the image
+:)  Copy the Rails application files into the container.

-Step4)  Install dependencies using bundle install
+:)  Set the working directory to the Rails application directory.
+:)  Install the gems and run the database migrations.

-Step5)  Expose port 3000 (or whichever port your Rails application runs on)
+:)  Expose port 3000 for the Rails server to listen on.

-Step6)  Set the default command to start the Rails server
+:)  Set the command to start the Rails server.